nf-core/chipseq/docs/output.md

     *Output directories*:
     * `bwa/mergedLibrary/macs2/<PEAK_TYPE>/consensus/<ANTIBODY>/deseq2/`
-        * `.featureCounts.txt` file for read counts across all samples relative to consensus peak set.
+        * `.featureCounts.txt` file for read counts across all samples relative to consensus peak-set.
         * Differential binding `*.results.txt` spreadsheet containing results across all consensus peaks and all comparisons.
         * `*.plots.pdf` file for PCA and hierarchical clustering.
         * `*.log` file with information for number of differentially bound intervals at different FDR and fold-change thresholds for each comparison.